 The data risks of poor integration

-Of course, there are also compliance benefits to getting your integration right.
-When you have systems that aren’t integrated well you face issues of duplication of data because those systems don’t talk to each other.
+Of course, there are also compliance benefits to getting your HR technology integration right.
+When you have systems that aren’t integrated well, you face issues of duplication of data because those systems don’t talk to each other.
 Having to enter the same data into multiple tools is what wears down employees and HR teams, rather than the fact there are too many systems in play.